Bloody Kisses: Track listings

-Bloody Kisses (1994 digipak re-release)
+Bloody Kisses Digipak Edition (1994)

-On May 17, 1994, Roadrunner Records reissued Bloody kisses in a tri-fold digipak that featured alternate cover art.
+On May 17, 1994, Roadrunner Records reissued Bloody kisses as a limited edition tri-fold digipak that featured alternate cover art.
 This digipak reissue also featured an alternate track listing.
 The new track listing revised the running order, removed all of the soundscape interludes, and removed the two "hardcore" songs ("Kill All The White People" and "We Hate Everyone") replacing them with a previously unreleased, over eight minute long, slow and very "gothic" sounding track titled, "Suspended In Dusk".
 The intro track, "Machine Screw" and the first four seconds of the song, "Christian Woman" were also removed on this release, omitting Peter Steele's spoken intro to the track ("Forgive her...").
 This slightly edited version of "Christian Woman" is exclusive to this digipak reissue.
 The digipak re-release and its aforementioned changes, were done specifically at the request of bassist/singer/songwriter, Peter Steele.

 In an interview for the liner notes of the remastered, "Top Shelf Edition" reissue of Bloody Kisses in 2009, Steele said that although he hated ripping off the public (by releasing two versions of the album), he felt it was his opportunity to fix what he believed was a musical mistake.
 Guitarist Kenny Hickey, who was not a fan of "Suspended In Dusk", noted that the digipak version of the album was Steele trying to move into the vision of the band fully realized on 1996's "October Rust".

 Producer and keyboardist, Josh Silver had stronger feelings on the digipak version of Bloody Kisses, stating, "the digipak sucks".
 Silver went on to say that part of what makes Type O Negative great is the, "eclectic insanity" - going from songs like 'Black No. 1' to 'Kill All The White People' and that brilliance was a "happy accident".
-Silver noted that Peter, "didn't have to understand where it came from, he just had to play it.
-But Peter wanted continuity, so the digipak was released."
+Silver noted that Peter, "doesn’t get it half the time.
+Which is fine.
+He doesn’t have to get it — he just has to do it.
+But he wanted continuity, so they put out the digipak."